mikeberger/ugly_retirement_ui/README.md

 11/25 - I asked copilot to generate a similar calculator based on all of my parameters and it did a better job in a few seconds.
-I asked it to critique my tool and it liked how i wrote functions to made adding new fields easier.
+I asked it to critique my tool and it liked how i wrote functions to make adding new fields easier.
 I'm so glad that I'm retired.